iPenguin/NotePages/README.md

 Building Note Pages from Source
 --------------------------------

+I've put together some helpful scripts that can be used in the building process.
+You can copy the scripts in the bin/ directory into a bin folder in your $PATH (ie. ~/bin) and edit them as appropriate for your environment.
+Otherwise you can follow the instructions below.

 ### Requirements for Building ###
 To build Note Pages you will need the following software installed on your computer.